Shaaali/identity-apps/docs/guides/mfa/emailotp.md

 2. Select the application to add Email OTP.
 3. Go to the **Sign-in Method** tab of the selected application.
 4. Click **Start with default configuration**.
-5. Click **Add new step > Add Authentication**
+5. Add a new step and click **Add Authentication**.
-6. Click **Email OTP**.
+6. Select **Email OTP** and click **Add**.

    This adds Email OTP as an authentication option for the configured step.
-7. Click **Add**.
     <img :src="$withBase('/assets/img/guides/mfa/emailotp/enable-email-otp.png')" alt="Enable email OTP authenticator in Asgardeo">
 6. Click **Update**.

 ## How it works
-If Email OTP is enabled in the authentication flow of your application, the customer will be prompted with the Email OTP authentication step once the first authentication step is successfully completed.

-Given below are the high-level steps in this process:
+If Email OTP is enabled in the authentication flow of your application, the customer is prompted with the Email OTP authentication step once the first authentication step is completed.
+Given below are the high-level steps that follow:

 1. Asgardeo sends the OTP to the user's verified email address.
 2. Asgardeo prompts the user to enter the OTP code.
    <img :src="$withBase('/assets/img/guides/mfa/emailotp/enter-email-otp.png')" alt="Authenticate with email OTP in Asgardeo">